xpeng000/JavaScript_Basics/JS_Basics.md

 #### Why is JS useful?
 What role does it play in web applications?

-*	It’s one of the core technologies of web development and can be used on both the front-end and the back-end ([CodeCademy] (https://www.codecademy.com/catalog/language/javascript)).
+*	It’s one of the core technologies of web development and can be used on both the front-end and the back-end.
+More on [CodeCademy](https://www.codecademy.com/catalog/language/javascript).

 *	JS provides an interface for the end users to interact by generating dynamic content to the users, whereas HTML is static.

 #### What are JS primitives?

-    String
+    string
-    Number
+    number
-    Boolean
+    boolean
-    Null
+    null
-    Undefined
+    undefined (It just refers to declaring a variable without giving it a value.
+Example: var str; )

 #### Three ways to declare a variable and their differences?